timruiterkamp/functional-programming/README.md

 * I used the search term roman and filtered by 'avonturenroman' to get results with variation in price   and possibly a nice outcome where multiple books end up costing the equivalent of the OBA      subscription, instead of just one science book.
 * There are 7 dutch translated Jaws books needed to get the subscription value back
 * The english (second hand) version of Jaws is twice as expensive as the dutch translated version
+* Unfortunately I couldn't track al the prices from bol.com

 ## Proces